Zach-G/MWOMechScraper/ReadMe.txt

 mwomercs.com webpage and navigates to the players profile mechstat page and scrapes data from the table available.
 It then compiles the data and transforms it into easy-to-read .csv (comma separated value) files {mech_data_unsorted.csv, mech_data_sorted_TP.csv, and mech_data_sorted_MP.csv}.
 The sorted .csv files list 'Mechs in descending order for quick and easy comprehension of what 'Mechs that player plays the most.
-MWOMechScraper now also spits out another .csv which contains a list of all 'Mechs you currently own as well as a list of all your mech's wih the names you gave them and how many skill points they have equipped!
+MWOMechScraper now also spits out another .csv which contains a list of all 'Mechs you currently own in the format of [Base Mech, Variant, Name, Number of Equipped Skill Points].
+The Base 'Mech details the base variant of special chassis variants (E.G., Spider-5D(P) variant's base variant is the Spider-5D).
+The Name is the name that the player has given the 'Mech in the Mechlab.
+The Number of Equipped Skill Points shows how skilled out a 'Mech is.

-No longer are the days of asking players if they own a specific 'Mech, simply point them to this tool and have them send you their owned_mechs.csv or owned_mechs_SP.csv.
-Coalesce multiple players owned_mechs.csvs to quickly and efficiently build your teams drop-deck based on what people already own!
+No longer are the days of asking players if they own a specific 'Mech, simply point them to this tool and have them send you their owned_mechs_SP.csv.
+Coalesce multiple players owned_mechs_SP.csvs to quickly and efficiently build your teams drop-deck based on what people already own!
 ________________________________________________________________________________________________________________________

 IMPORTANT:
 This tool needs to log into your MWO Profile page to access your mech data.
 Your log-in credentials are not stored or visible to anyone.
-However, this tool makes no attempt to hide your credentials on your personal screen.
+However, this tool makes an attempt to hide your credentials on your personal screen by masking your password input with asterisks (*).
-Please, feel free to review the code yourself and ensure that the only addresses used are the MWOMercs login and profile pages.
+Please, feel free to review the code yourself and ensure that the only addresses used are the MWOMercs login, profile pages and your personal accounts JSONs.

 ________________________________________________________________________________________________________________________